Understanding Campus Climate through Social Listening

 Does campus climate really matter?

-I probably don’t have to tell you this, but campus climate is a critical component of any college or university.
+We probably don’t have to tell you this, but campus climate is a critical component of any college or university.
 Ultimately, it affects student learning and development, and can impact diverse student groups on campus.
 Further, a better climate makes your college more competitive in the higher education marketplace.
 Like all other products in the market, students want their colleges to represent their values.

 |It boils down to this: How your campus is perceived and how it feels to be on campus both matter for your students’ experiences ... and your bottom line.|